import tensorflow as tf

 mask : array-like or None

-fixed_coeffs : array-like or None, optional
+fixed_coeffs : array-like or None

 Returns